LowPolygons/BetterRaytracer/README.md

 This was done to learn better programming practises in C++, as such I chose to use no external libraries.
 Why not reinvent the wheel!

+*Update:* A preview mode was added - this was done in SDL2

 ## How To Use
 Clone the Repository